imsalmanmalik/MLOps-end-to-end-project-using-Kubernetes-AWS/README.md

 * Developed UI using Streamlit
 * Build Docker Image to containerise model development
 * Establish API connect using Postman
-* Creates a network between these two containers so that the UI interacts with the backend PySpark API.
+* Creates a network between the two Docker containers—one for PySpark flask and the second one for the streamlit UI
 * Includes a CI/CD pipeline configured through GitHub Actions.
-This pipeline is responsible for automating the process of building and deploying the Docker images for both the PySpark API and the Streamlit API, as soon as new commits are pushed onto the main branch.
+* This pipeline is responsible for automating the process of building and deploying the Docker images for both the PySpark API and the Streamlit API, as soon as new commits are pushed onto the main branch.

 # Docker Images